TendoPayPlugins/tendopay-javascript-sdk/README.md

 ### 2. Handle the TendoPay callback

 Once the TendoPay platform has handled the payment request, it will redirect to your website with a callback.
-You should implement a handler for that callback in the `REDIRECT_URL` GET route you specified in your .env.
+You should add a handler for that callback in the `REDIRECT_URL` GET route specified in your .env.

 `isCallbackRequest(...)` is a method from the TendoPayClient, and will assert if the received GET request is legitimate.
 `verifyTransaction(...)` is an async method from the TendoPayClient, and will make sure the request you POSTed to the TendoPay platform, and the response you received are aligned.
 `VerifyTransactionRequest(...)` is a method from the root module, and creates a request instance readable by the TendoPay API.

 - Example Implementation

 ```javascript
 if (TendoPayClient.isCallbackRequest({request: req})) {
   const transaction = await tendoPayClient.verifyTransaction({